videh25/mount_catkin_package/README.md

 ```shell
 rosrun urdf2macro.py <Absolute Path of the gripper.urdf> <Flange to TCP distance> <Name of base_link of gripper>
 ```
-**Flange to TCP distance:** Tool Centre Point (TCP), to be used for Inver Kinematics will be set based on this **Name of base_link of gripper:** To be searched in the <gripper>.urdf file.
+**Flange to TCP distance:** Tool Centre Point (TCP), to be used for Inver Kinematics will be set based on this.

+**Name of base_link of gripper:** To be searched in the <gripper>.urdf file.
 It is the name of link supposed to be attached directly to flange.

 The new <gripper>.xacro file will be generated in the same folder and same name as the <gripper>.urdf.
 Feel free to copy paste this .xacro file for convinience.